“Systems of Power Self-Protect”

-“Truth” is much more that an American catchword—an ideal that all of us are supposedly striving for.
+“Truth” is much more than an American catchword—an ideal that all of us are supposedly striving for.
 It’s a living, breathing reality, a necessary virtue that helps keep society and communities safe, strong, and cohesive.
-Without it we lose direction and our society becomes dysfunctional, chaotic.
+Without it, we lose direction and our society becomes dysfunctional, chaotic.
 Blatant lying and perjury by those we’ve placed in positions of power—the police, federal officials, members of the judiciary, etc.—should never be tolerated.

-Here’s an example that’s greatly affected my family:
+Here’s an example that’s greatly affected, my family:

-When Steven D. Merryday—the Tampa-based federal judge presiding over my wrongful-death lawsuit—ruled in favor of the defendants’ motion for summary judgement (in affect throwing my case out of court), he noted the following: “Assuming that Kyle’s father [Tom Brennan] and the others [Gerald and Denise Miscavige Gentile] are liars, Scientology’s responsibility is possible, but this theoretical and remote possibility is unsupported by evidence or any reasonable and direct inference from evidence.”
+When Steven D. Merryday—the Tampa-based federal judge presiding over my wrongful-death lawsuit—ruled in favor of the defendants’ motion for summary judgment (in effect throwing my case out of court), he noted the following: “Assuming that Kyle’s father [Tom Brennan] and the others [Gerald and Denise Miscavige Gentile] are liars, Scientology’s responsibility is possible, but this theoretical and remote possibility is unsupported by evidence or any reasonable and direct inference from evidence.”

 Readers of Kyle’s blog have frequently asked me the following questions: Was the documentation and evidence that I’m now revealing to the public via the blog made available to Judge Merryday?
 How could he rule in favor of the defendants when he was presented with sufficient evidence to create a genuine issue of material fact?
 (The answer to the first question, by the way, is a resounding “yes!”
 The second question is one Kyle’s family would like to ask the Honorable Steven D. Merryday.)